agude/agude.github.io/_drafts/2018-06-14-python_patterns_max_not_if.md

 ---
 layout: post
-title: "Python Patterns: `max` instead of `if`"
+title: "Python Patterns: max instead of if"
 description: >
-  I often find myself looping over a set of objects to find the one with the greatest score.
-Normally this means an if statement, but there are more elegant ways to do it!
+  I often have to loop over a set of objects to find the one with the greatest score.
+You can use an if statement and a placeholder, but there are more elegant ways!
-image: /files/phd-should-i-go/alexis_carrel_at_the_1913_columbia_university_commencement.jpg
+image: /files/patterns/max_not_if.jpg
 image_alt: >
-  A black and white photo from the 1913 Columbia University Commencement featuring a group of men in doctoral gowns wearing mortarboards.
-Nobel Prize winner Alexis Carrel is amongst them.
+  A watercolor drawing of a Spectacled Caiman fighting with a False Coral Snake by Maria Sibylla Merian.
 ---

-{% capture file_dir %}/files/phd-should-i-go/{% endcapture %}

 {% include lead_image.html %}